Adult

 Overview

 The County Councils Network's manifesto proposals for adult services and health outlines the need for the incoming government to prioritise a long-term plan for investing in social care and progressing wider system reform.
 This plan should be focused on stabilising the market, rebuilding prevention, developing community services, and addressing barriers to housing with care.
-Alongside this, clarity is urgently needed on the future implementation and funding of charging reforms, while putting forward further reforms to integrated care systems and improving hospital flow and discharge.
+Alongside this, the government should immediately prioritise improving outcomes and reducing costs in working age adult provision, while putting in place reforms to integrated care system and improving hospital flow and discharge.

 curved line with half-rounded rectangle on the end